Olivier-Boudeville/Ceylan-LEEC/README.md

 (none in Myriad)

+## Parallel certification requests

+LEEC is able to process any number of parallel ACME operations (thanks to autonomous agents, per-FSM connection pools, separate keys, etc.) - yet rate limits apply for Let's Encrypt servers, both in `staging <https://letsencrypt.org/docs/staging-environment/>`_ and in `production <https://letsencrypt.org/docs/rate-limits/>`_.

+So the approach of creating automatically per-virtual host throway accounts is not scalable enough.
+SAN support and, now, wildcard certificates should be sufficient for most use cases.

+The others shall rely on the re-use of ACME accounts, which has been added to LEEC.

 ## About this LEEC fork

 This is mostly a reckless fork, with so many differences (in terms of conventions, Myriad integration, whitespace cleanup) that a pull request can difficultly be considered.